PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 18:59:18
+Last updated: 2024-04-02 19:00:25
-Random Quote: Autumn is a second spring when every leaf is a flower. - Albert Camus
+Random Quote: When you dance, your purpose is not to get to a certain place on the floor.
+It's to enjoy each step along the way. - Wayne Dyer